jeremiah-shaulov/php-web-node/README.md

 If we'll serve this script with PHP-FPM, it will always show "Request 1", and process Id can change from request to request.
 From bunch of requests a percent of them will show the same process Id, because each child process (by default) processes many incoming requests.

-If we'll serve it with php-web-node, we'll see that `$n_request` is incrementing in each child process independently.
-If 'pm.max_children' is set to 2, as in example above, there will be up to 2 child processes where each of them preserves it's global variables state.
+If we'll serve it with php-web-node, we'll see that `$n_request` is incrementing.
+Probably you will see the same process Id, because your server can handle all the requests that come when you refresh the page with 1 child process.
+But there can be up to 'pm.max_children' (2 in the above example) processes, and request counter will increment in each child process independently.

-Child process executes `require 'hello.php'` each request within the same environment.
-This puts limitations on what `hello.php` can do.
+Child process executes `require 'index.php'` each request within the same environment.
+This puts limitations on what `index.php` can do.
 For example:

 ```php
 <?php